Why Is Faux Painting All The Rage?

 Advanced

-Marbleizing - is one of the most challenging of the faux painting techniques.
-Brushes, combs, sponges, and even feathers are used to help create the rich look of marble.
+Marbling - is one of the most challenging of the faux painting techniques.
+Brushes, combs, sponges, or feathers are used to help create the rich look of marble.

-You can definitely do this one yourself, but a bit of practice is recommended before you attempt anything on a large scale.
-You may want to try this finish around a fireplace or even on a floor.
+You can definitely do this one yourself, but a bit of practice may be needed before you attempt anything on a large scale.
+You may want to try this finish on a piece of plywood, for example.However, after watching how faux marbling is done in this video, you may conclude that it's not too hard after all.
+Check it out for yourself.

 RALPH LAUREN PAINTS: